shoh-dev/shohdotdev_homepage/project_requirements.md

 8. Comment code where necessary
 9. Keep file structure organized
 10. Follow project-specific design guidelines
+11. Include privacy policy for projects that collect user data
+12. Maintain consistent styling across all pages

 ## Notes
 - Each project can have its own unique design system